Demand curve and de Broglie wavefunction

 My hypothesis:

-This theory has been developed from my work on the fractal and culminates my discoveries and insights from the fractal.
+This theory was developed from my work on the fractal and culminates my discoveries and insights into it.

 Background.

-Until now, in this blog, I have been attempting to decipher the fractal, and early on suggested that the downward sloping demand curve is derived from an understanding of the fractal development.
+Until now, in this blog, I have been attempting to decipher the fractal, and early on, suggested that the downward sloping demand curve is derived from an understanding of fractal development.
 See my early entries:

 Later I posited that the fractal when isolated, or in a state of ceteris paribus, resembles – what I think to be by no coincidence – the characteristics of quantum mechanics, super-position etc, and have suggested – based on fractal mechanics – that they are one and the same.
-As if to say: to understand quantum, is to understand the fractal, and visa verse.
+As if to say: to understand quantum is to understand the fractal and visa versa.

 If so, how?
 It is not so clear, but here is what I have.